Research in the Faculty of Health and Applied Sciences (HAS)

 - evaluative research.

-A free public engagement event which represents the commitment of speakers and audiences to the generation of discussions about important questions relating to how we might live and work in today’s society.
+A free public engagement event which addresses important questions relating to how we might live and work in today’s society.

 A dynamic collaboration between four NHS Trusts, the city's two universities and its local authority.

-An established International e-Journal dedicated to publishing scholarly articles, works in progress, new ideas and book reviews in the field of Psycho-Social Studies.
+An established international e-journal, edited by Elizabeth Frost.
+Discover scholarly articles, new ideas and book reviews in the field of Psycho-Social Studies.

 Research ethics and governance